 Related Reading: An Overview Of Stages Of Guilt After Cheating

 Emotional cheating may even begin and stay as something platonic for the longest time.
 This is why catching the signs or even realizing that you may be doing it, becomes difficult.
-A “work wife/husband” can end up getting a bit too close, or that best friend might just cross a few boundaries…these things do happen.
+A ‘work spouse’ can end up getting a bit too close, or that best friend might just cross a few boundaries…these things do happen.

 Studies suggest that a psychological fact about cheating women is that they’re looking to fulfill an emotional need and are not always in the pursuit of sex.
 Though some would claim that sexual cheating hurts more than emotional cheating, doesn’t emotional cheating suggest a much more imminent, greater threat toward the intimacy in the primary relationship?

-If the psychological facts about cheating tell us that a cheater can change, a relationship can definitely survive such a blow.
-It may even feel like the bond you two share has now been nullified because your partner took another lover for the night.
+If the psychological facts about cheating tell us that a cheater can change, it then follows that a relationship can definitely survive such a blow.
+It may feel like the bond you two share has now been nullified because your partner took another lover for the night.
 And rightly so, too.
 The trust has probably been shattered, and building it back up might appear impossible.
 But as you’ll soon realize, that’s not the case.

 “Many relationships survive affairs, sometimes even multiple affairs.
 Even so, many couples enter a better phase of their relationship after recovering from an affair.
 Cheating can mean a lot of things to a lot of relationships and need not end them,” says Pooja.